Kaleiçi Old Town

 Read more

-Kaleiçi, meaning "Inside the Castle," traces its roots back to the 2nd century BC when King Attalus II of Pergamon founded the city of Attaleia.
-The area quickly became a vital Mediterranean port.
+Kaleiçi, meaning "Inside the Castle," serves as the historical heart of Antalya, tracing its roots back to the 2nd century BC when King Attalos II of Pergamum founded the city as a strategic Mediterranean port.

 ♿ Accessibility & families

-To bypass the steepest hills, use the glass panoramic elevator located at Cumhuriyet Square.
-This provides direct, step-free access between the upper viewing terraces and the marina below, avoiding the strenuous staircases.
+To bypass the steepest stairs, use the glass panoramic elevator located at Cumhuriyet Square, which connects the upper city directly to the Old Harbor level.

 🏢 On-site amenities